datMen/WeaponRecords-b3-Plugin/README.md

 -
 ### Description -
 This plugin saves every kill made with every weapon at the b3's database.
-You can check how many kills you made with a weapon, check other's stats or see top kills with a weapon (which players are the top killers with that weapon)
+You can check how many kills you made with a weapon, check other's stats or see top kills with a weapon (which players are the top killers with that weapon).

+Also tracks weapon stats for all maps to check weapons records (who are the players that made more kills with that weapon at that map until map finishes) or your own weapon stats for the current map.

 -
 ### Commands -